smagswagholla/desacore/README.md

 by pulling info from the repo, it should keep yours up to date.

 ## Or theres the easy way
-Type into terminal:
+### Type into terminal:

   mkdir desacore

   cd desacore

   git init

-  git remote add origin https://github.com/bstoriz/desacore.git git pull origin master
+  git remote add origin https://github.com/bstoriz/desacore.git

-Just do it one after another into terminal.
+  git pull origin master